my-hoang-huu/HuuMyProject/README.md

         (details in file floating_menu/index.js and class PostThreeDots in file post_header/index.js.

-    - Use Map function to create a list of stories in the body
+    - Integration API to create a list of stories in the body part

     - Use useState function to change the state of post-reaction icons